 Many people ask “how does long term disability insurance work?”
 There are as many ways to answer this question, because the need for income security comes from many different angles.

 Rather than explore every possibility, this page focuses on how long term disability insurance works for growing families.
-Growing families need income security for both mothers and fathers.
-Gender plays a big role in whether this type of policy is the right fit.
-Find answers to three primary questions:
+They need income security for both mothers and fathers.
+Gender plays a big role in whether this type of policy is the right fit:

 - How quickly does it begin?

 - How does it work for childbirth-related conditions?

 The long term disability insurance elimination period addresses the question “how quickly do benefits begin?”
 The elimination period associated with most long term disability policies is the primary hole filled by supplemental short term disability.